-We know that it can feel quite intimidating to take the step of over-ruling your care labels and choosing to wash at home instead of the dry cleaner, but using our definitive guide, and our gorgeous Eco Washes for Cashmere and Wool and Silk and Delicates, we promise you'll never look back.
+We know that it can feel quite intimidating to take the step of over-ruling your care labels and choosing to wash at home instead of the dry cleaner, but using our definitive guide, and our gorgeous Wool Wash Detergent and Silk and Delicates, we promise you'll never look back.
 Read on to find out how.

 How does dry cleaning work?

 Can you wash something that is dry clean only?